UPPS 04.01.08 - Texas State Internet Domain Name Policy

 a project or activity that is funded primarily by non-university resources.

 The above notwithstanding, Information Technology cannot guarantee and is not responsible for the accessibility of any resource registered under a domain other than txstate.edu.
+The information resource owner, under the advisement of the Information Security Office, will be ultimately responsible for ensuring the security of externally registered domain names.

 To facilitate compliance with this requirement, the administrator of the resource should contact Information Technology to coordinate associated domain name services and IP routing configurations prior to requesting the domain name and prior to configuring any services related to the domain name and its IP address.